Making the most of your travel dollars

 How to save money on travel

-Book travel online and don’t use a travel agent
+Book travel online

 If you book with a travel agent, the price you receive includes their commission.
 If you book online with a travel company direct, you’re charged a lower price as there is no commission.